Dr Priya Urs

 Research Interests

-My research interests span across public international law and, in addition to general aspects, include international criminal law, the law on the use of force, and international dispute settlement.
-My doctoral research in international criminal law sought to arrive at a suitable balance between prosecutorial discretion and judicial oversight in the application of the gravity criterion for admissibility at the International Criminal Court.
+My research interests span across public international law and, in addition to general aspects, include international criminal law, the law on the use of force, international humanitarian law, and the practice of international courts.

-My current research project examines the nature of states’ obligations erga omnes (obligations owed to all) and the scope for the enforcement of these obligations using existing mechanisms of international dispute settlement.
+My current research examines the nature of states’ obligations erga omnes (obligations owed to all) and the scope for the enforcement of these obligations before international courts.
 My work in this area has been cited at the International Court of Justice [Application of the Convention on the Prevention and Punishment of the Crime of Genocide (The Gambia v Myanmar), Judgment of 22 July 2022, Declaration of Judge ad hoc Kreß, at 8, 15].

 I am a contributing editor at CIL Dialogues, the online blog of the Centre for International Law, National University of Singapore.